-David has been the Executive Director of Towards Justice since 2018 and previously was Strategic Litigation Counsel with the organization.
+David has been the Executive Director of Towards Justice since 2018 and previously was Litigation Counsel with the organization.
 At Towards Justice, David has litigated several class and collective actions to attack systematic injustices in the labor market, including serving as lead counsel in the first antitrust case to challenge “no hire” provisions in franchise agreements among fast-food franchisees and several cases challenging the misclassification of workers.
-David was also co-lead counsel in Solis v.
-Circle Group, a class action case challenging the misclassification and underpayment of hundreds of immigrant drywall workers who constructed a large luxury development in downtown Denver.
-That case resulted in the workers recovering all their unpaid wages, and it won honors as the Colorado Plaintiffs’ Employment Lawyers Case of the Year in 2018.
+During the COVID-19 pandemic, David has been lead counsel or co-lead counsel in several large-scale cases brought by warehouse and meatpacking workers seeking to enforce public health guidance within their workplaces.

 Prior to his work at Towards Justice, David was a staff attorney at the National Consumer Law Center, working on forced arbitration and predatory auto lending.
 While there, he authored the Model State Consumer and Employee Justice Enforcement Act, which provides states with tools to mitigate some of the harms that forced arbitration causes low-income consumers and workers.
 David remains a contributing author for the National Consumer Law Center, where he authors the organization’s treatise on the enforceability of forced arbitration clauses and class waivers.